On the number of excursion sets of planar Gaussian fields: Introduction

 for $h=m^+,m^-,s^+,s^-,s$.
 Furthermore, these functions can be chosen to satisfy the relations $p_{m^+}(x) = p_{m^-}(-x)$, $p_{s^+}(x) = p_{s^-}(-x)$ and $p_{s^-}+p_{s^+}=p_s$, and such that $p_{m^+}$, $p_{m^-}$ and $p_s$ are continuous.\end{proposition}

-The main theorems of the paper give an explicit expression for the functionals $c_{NS}$ and $c_{ES}$ in terms of the densities introduced in Proposition~\ref{p:density existence}.
+The main theorem of the paper gives an explicit expression for the functionals $c_{LS}$ and $c_{ES}$ in terms of the densities introduced in Proposition~\ref{p:density existence}.
 As a result, we deduce the absolute continuity of these functionals as the level varies.
 In the case of spectral measures with compact support, we also show the joint continuity of these functionals with respect to both the level and the spectral measure.

-Let $\mathcal{P}_c$ denote the set of spectral measures $\rho\in\mathcal{P}$ such that the support of $\rho$ is contained in the closure of $B(0,1)$.
-By rescaling the axes, the results we state for $\mathcal{P}_c$ can be shown to hold for any spectral measures with compact support. \begin{theorem} Let $f$ be the Gaussian field with spectral measure $\rho\in\mathcal{P}$ and let $p_{m^+}$, $p_{m^-}$, $p_{s^+}$, $p_{s^-}$ denote the densities specified in Proposition~\ref{p:density existence}.
+For each $f$ satisfying Conditions \ref{Conditions 1} we can associate a spectral measure $\rho$ via \eqref{e:spectral measure}.
+Let $\mathcal{P}_c$ denote the collection of such measures that are supported in the closure of $B(1)$.
+By rescaling the axes, the results we state for $\mathcal{P}_c$ can be shown to hold for any spectral measures with compact support. \begin{theorem} Let $f$ satisfy Conditions \ref{Conditions 1} and let $p_{m^+}$, $p_{m^-}$, $p_{s^+}$, $p_{s^-}$ denote the densities specified in Proposition~\ref{p:density existence}.
 Then

 and